BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 until it went on discount.

 My favorite character at the time was the Silent because of her poison builds.
-I had a fondness of builds where I can just let damage-over-time do of all the work for me while I sit there and block incoming attacks.
+I had a fondness for builds where I can just let damage-over-time do all of the work for me while I sit there and block incoming attacks.

-As time went on, I dropped the game for other ones I thought that were more entertaining.
+As time went on, I dropped the game for other ones I thought were more entertaining.
 I've beaten Act 3 a few times and completed up to Ascension 2, but never beyond that.

 ## Constantly Playing It In 2024

-In 2024, I found myself constantly travelling by airplane a lot.
+In 2024, I found myself constantly traveling by airplane a lot.
 I needed a game that was portable and would be enough to run on my T480 Thinkpad.
-I had an itch of playing a deckbuilder after seeing SpellRouge on Steam.
+I had an itch to play a deck builder after seeing SpellRouge on Steam.
 I was on the verge of buying it until I completely remembered that I had Slay the Spire collecting dust in my library.
 I decided to play it and got really hooked.
 I would spend countless hours playing StS whenever I could, such as on breaks, lunch time,